-Seven boreholes are currently in operation at the proposed site.
+A borehole is currently in operation at the proposed site.
 A copy of the DBAR will be circulated to DWS for comment and their recommendations will be followed by the applicant.

 No-go alternative

 Please indicate the source(s) of water that will be used for the activity by ticking the appropriate box(es):